Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: March 31st

-For 38 straight years, the Association of Retired Teachers in Connecticut (ARTC) has awarded the Glenn Moon Scholarship for $2,000 to Connecticut high school graduates who’ve declared elementary or secondary education majors at accredited, four-year U.S. institutions.
-Interested candidates must be pursuing classroom teaching careers, present a college GPA in the upper bracket, have financial need on the Student Aid Report, exhibit good character in community service activities, and submit two recommendations.
+For 38 straight years, the Association of Retired Teachers in Connecticut has awarded the Glenn Moon Scholarship.
+It’s for $2,000.
+Eligible are Connecticut high school graduates who’ve declared elementary or secondary education majors at accredited, four-year U.S. institutions.
+Interested candidates must:

 Contact